Update as of January 7, 2021:

 - Capital Café will be suspended until later in the year.

-- We will not have any hard-copy worship bulletins, though you can view the order of worship digitally here.
+- You can view the order of worship digitally here.

 - Utilize hand sanitizer, which can be found throughout the auditorium.

 - Offering baskets will be place placed in the vestibule of the auditorium.